NanboLi/CLEVR-Object-Centric/static_scene_generator/README.md

-3. In the opened terminal, run:
+3. In the opened terminal, run the below cmd to generate data:

    ``````
    . ./run_gen.sh
    ``````
-   to generate data.
    The data will be saved to `./static_scene_generator/output/` as:
    ``````
      static_scene_generator/output/
          ├── images (scene#_view#.png)